 Show Management reserves the right to terminate at any time the privileges of any exhibitor if Show Management determines, in its sole discretion, that an exhibitor is conducting its exhibit in such a fashion that might reflect unfavorably upon Show Management or the Show.
 In the event of termination by Show Management, the exhibitor shall promptly remove all equipment and personnel from the exhibit area.
 No portion of payments paid or owed to Show Management on account of said exhibit shall be refundable.

-Please make sure you read and understand the Show Site Work Rules in the GES section of the ESK.
+Please make sure you read and understand the Show Site Work Rules in the Regulations and Guidelines section of the online ESK.

 Vehicles on Show Floor: